Immigration Lawyer Chicago/ Services/ Immigrant Visa Consular Processing/ Violence Against Women Act

-If you are an immigrant who is experiencing abuse, we are available to help you fight deportation and become a permanent resident outside of your domestic relationship.
+If you are an immigrant who is experiencing abuse, our immigration lawyers in Chicago, Illinois, are available to help you fight deportation and become a permanent resident outside of your domestic relationship.
 As a victim of abuse from your U.S. citizen or lawful permanent resident (LPR) spouse or partner, you may be eligible to apply for a green card separate from your abuser through the Violence Against Women Act.

 The Violence Against Women Act was a United States Federal Law signed by President Bill Clinton in 1994.
 The act provided billions of dollars toward the investigation of crimes against women and the prosecution of the perpetrators.
 The Violence Against Women Act (VAWA) was sponsored by several senators, including Orrin Hatch and current President Joe Biden, and drew support from many organizations and advocacy groups.